“He was a book, and he was holding his final pages, and he wanted to get to the end to find out how it went, and he didn’t want it to be over.”

 New characters and extra chapters: I was also very confused by the inclusion of certain characters.
 All of a sudden, we are introduced to chapters from the perspectives of extra and new characters: Gwen, Piper, Neeve, Lauminor and even the demon.
 Some of these chapters were important, I understand.
 But others not at all.
 I was not entirely sure of the relevance of Piper trying to sell the demon: if I had a demon I would use it to take over the world, not sell it to the highest bidder.
 Why was it so important that Lauminor was her father?
 These people and their storylines, to me, did not correlate with the main plot of the series.
 With the inclusion of these characters, I felt like we barely saw the original ones: Noah was all but lost to this story, he was in it for like 5 minutes.
 We barely even saw Blue!

 The writing style: I love Maggie Stiefvater’s writing style.
 She is verbose, yet subtle and really makes the reader think.
 The same cannot be said for this book.
 Almost every chapter started with “Depending on where you begin, this story is about …” I practically groaned every time I read that.
 It got dry so quickly.
 I read a review months ago on this book where someone commented that each chapter felt like its own story, rather than a part of novel, and I can’t help but agree.
-The style of writing effected the progression of the story to the point where it felt as though nothing happened, at least until the last few chapters.
+The style of writing affected the progression of the story to the point where it felt as though nothing happened, at least until the last few chapters.

 Henry Cheng: I am about to say some potentially scandalous remarks, so please do not get angry.
 I did not like Henry Cheng.
 I mean, he was a nice guy, but did he truly have any relevance to the book?
 No. His robotic bee was weird and just plain silly.
 The fact that his mother was another Greywaren was just as confusing, because it had me wondering just how many dream walkers there are in the world.
 I would say Cheng’s only importance in the novel was the fact that he gave Gansey his school sweater that he dies in.
 The book could have focussed more on our beloved original characters, instead of this newbie and would have been much better off for it, too.